Settling in, finding the rhythm, absorbing the shock, observing. This is even shorter than the last installment.

 Then there are those outside

-So we me and my global neighbors, wait at home, hope for the best, and like the human beings we are, we get creative, or neurotic, or, in worst cases, a little psychotic.
+So we, that is me and my global neighbors, wait at home, hope for the best, and like the human beings we are, we get creative, or neurotic, or, in worst cases, a little psychotic.
 We wait and create and work and hang out, keeping our spittle to ourselves.
 Outside the window, a medical army struggles to get a grip on the infections and the other accidents and illnesses that still plague us all, the garbage pick-up continues, postal workers, police, bus, tram, trolley, train and truck drivers keep doing their bit amidst a spreading pandemic.
 Families or relationships that experience abuse are very vulnerable.
 So be careful.
 Listen attentively.

 Our ears are our first line of defense and theirs as well.
 A little vigilance can save lives.